SaifAqel/Boiler_Model/Thesis/chapters/03_geometry.md

 These YAML entries are translated by the loader into the geometric and hydraulic quantities required for cross-flow areas, Reynolds numbers, and shell-side heat-transfer evaluation.

 \newpage

+## Assumptions and limitations

+The current hydraulic model is based on the following assumptions:

+- Gas side:

+  - 1D, steady, single–phase flow.
+  - Constant mass flow along each stage.
+  - Compressibility effects appear only through property variations $\rho(T,P)$ and $\mu(T,P)$ in $\mathrm{Re}$ and $\rho V^2 / 2$.
+  - Stage level minor loss coefficients are lumped and uniformly distributed along the stage.
+  - Gas side ΔP in economizer stage is neglected.

+- Water side:
+  - Pressure is fixed at the drum pressure (no distributed water side ΔP).
+  - Hydraulic diagnostics (velocity, Reynolds number) are computed and used in HTC models, but not in a pressure drop model.

+These assumptions should be kept in mind when interpreting gas side pressure drops and when comparing model predictions against detailed hydraulic measurements.